ManishJyani/SupervisedMLAndrewNg/README.md

 But there is another way to put this: whatever you do with feature if that operation is providing you linear relation with the output , that is the best operation for getting the fit.
 It's obious and facinating at the same time. it becomes classic linear regression problem.

-lab4 : Started scikit-learn library ,got function for normalizing the data , intiating model (SGD : need to learn more ) and train , all with single line of command
+lab5: Started scikit-learn library ,got function for normalizing the data , intiating model (SGD : need to learn more ) and train , all with single line of command

+**Week 03**
+Logistic Regression:
+Used for classification , current course talks about binary classfication ,linear regression is bad choice for classification , if any data is outlier ,that might lead to very wrong prediction .
+In classification problem we need result between 0 and 1 (probability) but linear regression can give output any number , though we can decide some thersold "th" f(x)>th , positive result and vica versa ,but if any outlier is there then this method is poor (refer lab 1 of week 03)